 Rs 44,000 cr worth of food go waste every year: Pawar

-New Delhi: Due to lack of adequate storage infrastructure, fruits, grains and vegetables worth Rs 44,000 crore go waste every year, Food Processing Industries Minister Sharad Pawar informed Rajya Sabha on Friday.
+New Delhi: Due to lack of adequate storage infrastructure, fruits, grains and vegetables worth Rs 44,000 crore go waste every year, Food Processing Industries Minister Sharad Pawar informed Rajya Sabha today.

 Pawar said during Question Hour that the value of annual wastage of fruits and vegetables was estimated at Rs 13,309 crore.
 However, if the wastage value of rice, wheat, cereals and others are taken into account, it would go up to Rs 44,000 crore a year.